Physically-Feasible Reactive Synthesis for Terrain-Adaptive Locomotion: Simulation

-To evaluate how the symbolic planning benefits the overall planning framework, we benchmark our method against pure MIP approaches, where we implement a planner to evaluate how computation time scales with the planning horizon and terrain complexity.
+To evaluate how the symbolic-continuous planner separation benefits the overall planning framework, we benchmark our method against \textit{pure-MIP} approaches, where we implement a planner to evaluate how computation time scales with the planning horizon and terrain complexity.
+The pure-MIP approach can also be treated as an ablation study for the symbolic planning.
 Specifically, we examine five planning horizons ranging from $1$ s to $5$ s.
 In addition, we vary the terrain types by considering sparse stepping stones (0.15 m spacing), dense stepping stones (0.05 m spacing), sparse rebar (0.3 m spacing), and dense rebar (0.15 m spacing), as illustrated in Fig.~\ref{fig:pure_mip_benchmark} with specific colors.

-The benchmarked planner is configured to solve only gait-fixed MICP; we omit gait-free MICP due to its significantly longer solve time in longer horizon setup that are more than $2$ s.
-For a given planning horizon, the local planning region is linearly expanded to increase the traversable distance.
-The locomotion gait is repeated cyclically on a $1$ s trotting pattern.
-During execution, the planner—similar to our proposed framework—receives a global waypoint and incrementally computes local waypoints, selecting the farthest reachable position within the local planning region.

-As shown in Fig.~\ref{fig:pure_mip_benchmark}, the histogram illustrates the average time to solve the MIP in different scenarios and time horizons.
-The results show that, within the same scenario, the MICP solve time increases almost exponentially with the planning horizon.
-Furthermore, dense rebar and stepping stone scenarios consistently require longer solve times than their sparse counterparts, due to the larger number of terrain segments involved in the optimization.
-In our proposed method, we primarily use $2$ to $3$ s gait horizons for each symbolic transition, striking a balance between computational efficiency and sufficient planning foresight.
-This choice avoids overly short myopic horizons, while still allowing for adaptive gait behaviors.
+To make the comparison precise: the pure-MIP baseline uses the \emph{same} convex relaxations of the dynamics (Eq.~(\ref{eq:dynamics})), the \emph{same} linearized friction-cone and fixed-Jacobian kinematic constraints, and the \emph{same} cost weights as our online gait-fixed MICP.
+The only differences are (i) the planner solves a single long-horizon gait-fixed MICP without symbolic-level decomposition, and (ii) to evaluate performance across different planning horizons, the local planning region is also expanded proportionally to the horizon to encompass all relevant terrain polygons, rather than being limited to the cells adjacent to a symbolic transition.
+The same Gurobi solver and settings are used in both cases.